oschrenk/notes/ssh.md

 ### Permissions are too open ###

-After moving my profile from a cygwin installation back to my linux machine, I got the folllowing error messages when I tried to clone a git repository:
+After moving my profile from a cygwin installation back to my linux machine, I got the following error messages when I tried to clone a git repository:

 	@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 	@ WARNING: UNPROTECTED PRIVATE KEY FILE! @